Frank Chuman: Legal career

 In the 1960s, Chuman became involved in the civil rights movement and was named commissioner of the Los Angeles County Human Relations commission.

 Chuman became active in Japanese American redress efforts starting in the 1970s, and with the effort to overturn court rulings for the World War II convictions of internment resisters Fred Korematsu, Gordon Hirabayashi, and Minoru Yasui.
 Years earlier, Chuman had discussed the idea of using the writ of coram nobis that he had learned as a law student to support this effort.
 Chuman repeated his suggestion of using the writ to help overturn the rulings during 1981 testimony before the Commission on Wartime Relocation and Internment of Civilians (CWRIC), and shortly thereafter the scholar Peter Irons and attorney Dale Minami undertook a coram nobis petition in this effort.
 Chuman joined the legal team as an adviser, and the petition led to the reversal by federal court judges of the two convictions.

-Later years
+Later life and death

 After 2000, Chuman moved to Thailand with his wife, Donna.
-He received a Distinguished Graduate Award from University of Maryland School of Law in 2005, and in 2011 he published his memoirs, "Manzanar and Beyond".
+He received a Distinguished Graduate Award from University of Maryland School of Law in 2005, and in 2011 he published his memoirs, Manzanar and Beyond.
 In 2021, at the age of 104, Chuman received an honorary degree from USC.
+Chuman died in Bangkok on May 23, 2022, at the age of 105.